OpenDSA/OpenDSA/RST/en/PL/LambdaCalculus.rst

-The act of doing this substitution is called :term:`beta-reducing` the lambda expression.
+The act of doing this substitution is called :dfn:`beta-reducing` the lambda expression.
 Hence we now see the rationale for the term beta-redex that we introduced earlier.
 A beta-redex is the one and only type of lambda expression that can be beta-reduced.